Something very interesting happens when you really, really want love.

-First, I’m going to teach you how to break all the old patterns that are keeping you stuck in fruitless longing— including letting go of resentments and choices that are actually driving an immovable wedge between you and the love you want.
+First, you’re going to want to break all the old patterns that are keeping you stuck in fruitless longing— including letting go of resentments and choices that are actually driving an immovable wedge between you and the love you want.

-Then, we’ll set you up with a strong commitment to creating love along with the new healthier and wiser choices you need to make moving forward.
+Then, set yourself up with a strong commitment to creating love along with the new healthier and wiser choices you need to make moving forward.

 These are the actions that will allow you to graduate from your old patterns, show up differently, and take actions to demonstrate your new commitment.

-These actions steps add up to making you UNSTOPPABLE on your journey, all the way to the arms of your beloved:What Makes Love Inevitable
+These actions steps add up to making you UNSTOPPABLE on your journey, all the way to the arms of your beloved.